 Studies have shown that the human brain is broken down into three sections:

 The two critical points of understanding for the purpose of our conversation are that the reptilian portion of our brain is our most primitive in that its response mechanism is dictated by “primal instincts”.
 Essentially, it’s where our “fight” or “flight” reactions come from when we’re faced with any danger.

 By contrast, our frontal lobe is where all critical thinking takes place, i.e. reason, analysis, prioritizing, rational thought, etc.

-Now, what does this have to do with how I personally deal with challenges and what I recommended for this couple, and you?
+Now, what does this have to do with how I personally deal with challenges and what I recommend for you right now?
 Answer: Everything

-The key point is that when we’re faced with a challenge (danger) like we just experienced with the 4th quarter market correction, our initial reaction stems from our reptilian primal instinct, i.e. “fight or flight”.
+The key point is that when we’re faced with a challenge (danger), our initial reaction stems from our reptilian primal instinct, i.e. “fight or flight”.
 To overcome this, we have to consciously move beyond this “primal instinct.”

 Our brain can only deal with specifics.
 Vague generalities, like what we’re fed every day by the media, do not help us obtain the clarity we need to make rational decisions, and, in turn, develop and maintain the confidence we need.
 Instead, these vague generalities only serve to paralyze us.